|

 This multi-pillared grant is addressing immediate-, medium-, and long-term economic and workforce

 challenges in rural regions that were disproportionately impacted by the COVID-19 pandemic.
+He also served as Associate Vice Chancellor for Academic Affairs (2013-2021),

 Chemistry Department chair (2010-2013), and has been a faculty member in the chemistry